Does Homeowners Insurance Cover Vehicles in Your Driveway?

 Assess and Document the Damage

-Take detailed photos and notes of all damages to both your home and vehicle.
+Take detailed photos and notes of all damage to both your home and vehicle before any cleanup or repairs begin.
+Document the date, time and circumstances of the incident.

 2. 2